yoctoproject/poky/documentation/test-manual/ptest.rst

 =============

 The ``ptest-runner`` package installs a shell script that loops through all installed ptest test suites and runs them in sequence.

+During the execution ``ptest-runner`` keeps count of total and failed ``ptests``.
+At end the execution summary is written to the console.
+If any of the ``run-ptest`` fails, ``ptest-runner`` returns '1'.

-Consequently, you might want to add this package to your image.
+Consequently, you might want to add ``ptest-runner`` to your image.

 Getting Your Package Ready
 ==========================

-In order to enable a recipe to run installed ptests on target hardware, you need to prepare the recipes that build the packages you want to test.
+In order to enable a recipe to run installed ``ptests`` on target hardware, you need to prepare the recipes that build the packages you want to test.
 Here is what you have to do for each recipe: